Important information on entry and residence for people fleeing Ukraine

 You can find support opportunities from German universities and foundations for students and scientists from Ukraine on daad.de.

 Alternatively, you can find a list of foundations offering support to students and researchers from Ukraine on stiftungen.org.
+Please note: Some foundations listed on the site no longer offer support.

 At haushofer.ne, students from Ukraine can find a form that they can fill out.
 A group of professors will then try to place you at German universities so that you can continue your studies there.